- Oct. 95 - Jan. 96 : Outlaw Immortalz supergroup album sessions.

 - Dr. Dre & Snoop Dogg - "Lil' Ghetto Boy" (vocals : "Dear God I wonder, can You save me ?")

 - 1995/11/16 - ? (new mix).
-Appears firstly in All Eyez on Me tracklists (cf. When I Get Free).
-There is a still unleaked version with Storm (probably the final mix of the song or maybe a later version for Outlawz 1st LP).
-The chorus is not from Jewell nor Nanci Fletcher nor Storm herself (they denied), but from a less known girl named Precious (maybe this girl).
+Appears firstly in All Eyez on Me tracklists (cf. All Eyez On Me (Demo)).
+The chorus is not from Jewell nor Nanci Fletcher nor Storm herself (they denied), but from a lesser known girl named Precious (maybe this girl).
+There is a still unleaked version with Storm : it could be an early take (even without 2Pac ?), or a late version made for Lil' Homies or Outlawz 1st LP.

 - Samples :